pe2a/miniIOEx3G/README.md

 Raspberry’de tek bir UART çıkışı olduğundan dolayı MiniIOEx’de 2 adet seri port converter kullanıyoruz: UART/RS232 ve UART/RS485.
 Bu iki converter’ı aynı anda kullanamadığımız ziçin seçim yapmamız gereklidir.
 Aşağıdaki gibi kullanacağınız seri port’a göre seçim yapabilirsiniz: RS485 için yukarı yönde switch’leri ileri itebilir, RS232 için diğer yönde seçim yapabilirsiniz.

+Since Raspberry has a single UART output, we use serial port converters in MiniIOEx: UART / RS232 and UART / RS485.
+You can control a button on MiniIoEx and you can choose which serial port can be used.

+If we can not use these two converters at the same time, we have to make a choice.
+You can choose according to the serial port you will use as follows: For RS485, you can push upwards the switches, for RS232 you can choose the other direction.

 ![Image of MiniIOEx-3G](https://github.com/pe2a/miniIOEx3G/blob/master/doc/images/40.jpg)
 *RS485 Seçimi*